 - Location: 1.07 stage@leeds

 Director, poet, scriptwriter and librettist with an extensive professional portfolio.
 I specialise in intercultural, visual and applied theatre.
-Currently working on contemporary adaptations for music-theatre of Chinese classical drama and large scale puppetry with 6 million + Charitable Trust.
+Currently working on large scale puppetry and performance with 6 million + Charitable Trust, where I am a trustee and director of the large scale procession, The Weeping Sisters, rooted in the connections between Holocaust survivors and refugees.
+I am also engaged with contemporary adaptations for music-theatre of Chinese classical drama by Ming Dynasty playwright Tang Xianzu.
+I recently initiated Get in!
+(June & July 2019), an outreach performance-workshop for PCI in collaboration with Bloomin' Buds, designed to reach potential students from areas of socio-economic disadvantage and/or a BAME background; this was supported by the Footsteps Fund.
 Trained at Dartington College of Arts (Theatre), Sunderland Polytechnic (Sculpture) and the University of Huddersfield (Poetry).
 Practice-based PhD in 'The librettist's adaptation of source in collaboration with the composer' with the University of Leeds (Schools of PCI & Music) and Opera North.
-I have been working as a freelance writer and producer for 15 years and have taught at PCI throughout this time.
+I have been working as a freelance writer and producer for 17 years and have taught at PCI throughout this time.

-I am a director, poet, scriptwriter and librettist, and have enjoyed thirty years working in professional theatre, mainly within an intercultural context.
+I am a director, poet, scriptwriter and librettist, and have enjoyed 35 years working in professional theatre, mainly within an intercultural context.
 Two of my poetry collections have been published: An Indian Rug Surprised by Snow (2005) and Tear up the lace (2011).
+A third poetry collection, Shining the rat, is in preparation (Summer 2019).
 I was poet in residence at the Ilkley Literature Festival in 2005, writer in residence for the town of Boston in 2006 and schools poet in residence for Bridlington Poetry Festival in 2010.
 Lead artist for the imove Cultural Olympiad project Wingbeats from 2009 to 2013.

 After an early career as a performer and maker with theatre companies like Horse and Bamboo and Satellite Arts, I co-founded Chol Theatre, the pioneering inter-cultural company based in Kirklees, and was artistic director for 13 years until 2002.
 I led projects throughout the north of England and in India and Bangladesh.
 I have written plays for the Oldham Coliseum, Peshkar Productions, Chol and an acclaimed trilogy for Burnley Youth Theatre.